THE ROLE IT PLAYS IN THE MANUAL TREATMENT

 OF SOFT TISSUE INJURY AND DYSFUNCTION

-Dr. Peter Huijing is a Professor of Biomechanics and Physiology at the MOVE Research Institute of Vrije University in Amsterdam (The Netherlands).
-With over four decades in the field, Dr. Huijing was thinking along the same lines as Schliep when he gave a lecture that was canonized as an article in the January 2009 issue of the Journal of Biomechanics (Epimuscular Myofascial Force Transmission: A Historical Review and Implications for New Research.....).
-In it he stated that, "Fascia provides structural and functional continuity between the body's hard and soft tissues, as an ubiquitious elastic-plastic, component that invests, supports, and separates, connects, and divides, wraps and gives cohesion, to the rest of the body --- playing an important role in transmitting forces between muscles."
+Dr. Peter Huijing isa Professor of Biomechanics and Physiology at the MOVE Research Institute of Vrije University in Amsterdam.
+With over four decades in the field, Dr. Huijing was thinking along the same lines as Schliep when he gave a lecture that was canonized as an article in the January 2009 issue of the Journal of Biomechanics (Epimuscular Myofascial Force Transmission: A Historical Review and Implications for New Research…..).
+In it he stated that, “Fascia provides structural and functional continuity between the body’s hard and soft tissues, as an ubiquitious elastic-plastic, component that invests, supports, and separates, connects, and divides, wraps and gives cohesion, to the rest of the body — playing an important role in transmitting forces between muscles.“

-What we see here is what I've been hearing cutting edge "Functional Anatomists" say for quite some time --- that much of the time the "continuity" Huijing speaks of makes it not only difficult to the point of being impossible, to tell where one tissue ends and the other begins, but in most cases it doesn't necessarily matter (HERE).
+What we see here is what I’ve been hearing cutting edge “Functional Anatomists” say for quite some time — that the “continuity” Huijing speaks of makes it not only difficult to the point of being impossible to tell where one tissue ends and the other begins, but in most cases it doesn’t necessarily matter (HERE).
 We must think of the body in terms of regional function instead of thinking of it in terms of numerous individual muscles or tendons.
-If you injure an area you will change both its structure and its function.
-Whether the injury is traumatic, repetitive, postural, etc (HERE), affected areas have the propensity to become denser, which in turn makes the tissue less elastic.
+If you injure an area you will change both the structure and function of that particular area.
+Whether the injury is traumatic, repetitive, postural, etc (HERE), affected areas have the PROPENSITY TO BECOME DENSER, which in turn makes the tissue less elastic.

 Think about it like this.
 A person gets in a car crash and roaches their neck (HERE).
-There is an INFLAMMATORY RESPONSE (Phase I of the healing process) and the injured Fascia heals with FIBROSIS --- the medical term for what I refer to in my clinic as "MICROSCOPIC SCAR TISSUE" (this is Phase II of the healing process).
-This "healed" tissue is thicker and less elastic than normal tissue, causing restriction and pain.
+There is an INFLAMMATORY RESPONSE (Phase I of the healing process) and the injured Fascia heals with FIBROSIS — the medical term for what I refer to in my clinic as “MICROSCOPIC SCAR TISSUE” (this is Phase II of the healing process).
+This “healed” tissue is thicker and less elastic than normal tissue, causing restriction and pain.
 But none of it shows up using standard imaging techniques such as CT or MRI (HERE).
-Unfortunately, DIAGNOSTIC ULTRASOUND is not being used much, even though it works quite well for imaging Fascia.
+Unfortunately, DIAGNOSTIC ULTRASOUND (this link is to Dr. Langevin’s cool videos of fascia) is not being used much, even though it works quite well for imaging Fascia.
 And face it, the average doctor is not even looking at simple ROMS.
 The subsequent cycle of INFLAMMATION / FIBROSIS / DEGENERATION continues to spin, driving the process around and around and around and around in a terribly vicious cycle.
 This frequently becomes the point where people purchase their ticket to ride the MEDICAL MERRY-GO-ROUND.
 Unfortunately, things can get even crazier when they find out that getting off said merry-go-round is tougher than they dreamed it might be.
-And then there's the issue of "Active Scars".
+And then there’s the issue of “Active Scars”.

 Dr. Lewit’s conclusion shows that dealing with this issue is so critical to helping the patient that failure to do so will result in poor outcomes for large numbers of your patients.
 “The treatment of active scars can be of importance in a great number of cases; untreated, active scars are an important cause of therapeutic failure.”
 This is echoed by Dr. Alena Kobesova (MD / Ph.D) a neurologist and physiatrist in the Rehabilitation Department of Prauge’s School of Medicine at Charles University in the Czech Republic.
 A 2007 paper published in the medical journal JMPT concluded similarly to Dr. Lewit that, “Assessment and treatment of “active” scar tissue may comprise an important component of the management of locomotor dysfunction and associated pain syndromes“ Interesting that we see Scar Tissue, Dysfunction, and Pain Syndromes together in the same sentence.
 This has been the theme of my website since I started it years ago.